Patient Connection Hub Assess your pain

 • Bracing (when appropriate) for short-term support

-• The knee locks or catches
+• The knee locks or catches continuously

-• Symptoms persist despite conservative care
+• Symptoms persist despite structured conservative care

 • A bucket-handle meniscus tear is present